nikkilocke/AccountServer/README.md

 * Extract all the files from the zip file into a folder of your choice.
 * Start the program by double-clicking on it.
-* The program will create an SQLite database and start up.
+* The program will create an SQLite database un /usr/share/AccountServer and start up.
 * Open your web browser, and navigate to <sup id="a2">[*](#f1)</sup> **http://localhost:8080/**

 <b id="f2">*</b> The 8080 here is the port on which the web server is listening.